 The Captain (Kagechika Musashidou)

 Not actually the captain, but a man dressed as one.
 His true identity is Kagechika Musashidou, one of the four men responsible for the first Nonary Game nine years ago.
 He was the one who financed the Nonary Project.
 Hongou was given a note in which he was asked to confess, and be released.
 Musashidou was brought in as a witness, although this was just a Batman Gambit by Akane to have him killed off by Hongou.

-What Happened to the Mouse?: An encounter between Clover and him happens offscreen in the leadup to the Safe Ending, but he himself is not mentioned, nor is what happened to him afterwards in that timeline.
+- What Happened to the Mouse?: An encounter between Clover and him happens offscreen in the leadup to the Safe ending, but he himself is not mentioned, nor what happened to him afterwards in that timeline.